Aman782/Food-Delivery-Website/README.md

 # Food-Delivery-Website
-It's a food ordering website with a beautiful UI
+It's a UI bases food ordering website using HTML5 and CSS only.